Jovin2525/SC1015-Mini-Project/README.md

 - @haofah14 (Lam Hao Fah)
 - @yauuuuuu (Ng Shang Yau)

 The three of us worked tirelessly together to complete every aspect of this project.
-Each of us contributed a fair share and we are happy with the final outcome.
+Each of us contributed a fair share and we are happy with the final outcome :)

 ## Dataset
 - https://www.kaggle.com/datasets/sashankpillai/spotify-top-200-charts-20202021